AnnaPournara/LetterRecognition/README.md

 # LetterRecognition

 Recognition of Capital Latin letters in an input image by using its binary representation.
 The dataset used is based on UCI letter recognition dataset.
-The UCI letter recognition dataset is created by representing images of letters as binary, and then using that information to classify each image base on 16 attributes.
+The UCI letter recognition dataset is created by representing images of letters as binary, and then using that information to classify each image based on 16 attributes.
 Those attributes are:
 1. x-box: the x position of the bounding box
 2. y-box: the y position of the bounding box
 3. width of bounding box